tjcrone/ddci/reports/ddci_report_2017.md

 For this reason, the committee recommends that collaborations and or partnerships be sought to provide combined compute and storage capability for these large datasets.
 One potential partner is XSEDE, which oversees a consortium of some of the country’s largest supercomputer operators.
 XSEDE may be able to provide hosting and access to these data using some novel funding model.
 Other possibilities include the development of commercial partners such as Amazon or Google who may be willing to host these large datasets at affordable rates, or Calit2 which has expressed interest in hosting OOI data.
 The possibilities for partnerships abound, and for some of the data in the OOI system, a cloud-based solution is the best way to accelerate data access for the scientific community.

-*3.4 Maintain a data delivery manager in OOI 2.0*
+*3.4 Maintain a Data Delivery Manager in OOI 2.0*

 A person or small group should be retained in a management position at the level of the MIOs that has the primary goal of overseeing data delivery to the scientific community, is responsive to the needs of the scientific community, and has oversight authority over all management components of the cyberinfrastructure system and administration so that decisions about the cyberinfrastructure can be made with the needs of the scientific community at the forefront.